-`It's about war and peace': Merkel urges restraint in Middle East
+'It's about war and peace': Merkel urges restraint in Middle East

 “We must succeed in building our own sovereignty, which in this region, will be the guarantor of stability,” he said.

-Reporting by Reuters TV in Aachen, Michael Nienaber in Berlin, Richard Lough in Paris and Sabine Siebold in Moscow, editing by Larry King
+Reporting by Reuters TV in Aachen, Michael Nienaber in Berlin, Richard Lough in Paris, writing by Michael Nienaber, Editing by Larry King, William Maclean